Navy thwarts another Houthi hijacking attempt

 Navy thwarts another Houthi hijacking attemptWritten by Nick Blenkey

 Following the hijacking of the car carrier Galaxy Leader, which is owned by a company associated with Israeli business man Rami Ungar, attacks on ships with Israeli ties by the Iranian-backed, Yemen-based Houthis look to be mounting.
-In the latest incident, however, intervention by U.S. Fifth Fleet has thwarted a Houthi attempt to hijack the chemical products tanker Central Park, which is operated by Ofer-family associated Zodiac Maritime.
+In the latest incident, however, intervention by U.S. Fifth Fleet has thwarted what at first appeared to be a Houthi attempt to hijack the chemical products tanker Central Park, which is operated by Ofer-family associated Zodiac Maritime/

 AMBREY ANALYSIS

-Note: UPDATE: It has subsequently emerged that five armed individuals detained after fleeing the tanker are thought to be Somalis.